Request Approval and Register Your Survey

 Communication and coordination are our most powerful tools for avoiding oversurveying our populations and using their time and good will with duplicated questions!
 Swarthmore has a standard practice for requesting approval from President's Staff for survey research.
 (This is separate from the subject protection requirements of the Institutional Review Board, which may also be required.)
 We assume that members of our community will act responsibly and with our collective interests in mind.
 But that means that we need to be aware of other survey research so that we can talk to each other.
 This web site serves as a starting point for such communication by sharing our approval protocol and maintaining a list of current surveys.

 If you are contemplating a survey of any College population, be sure to discuss your work with others who are currently conducting surveys and with others who may have conducted similar surveys, and reach out to the Institutional Research office to see if information you seek is already available.
-If you decide to move forward with your work, please send your response to the following questions, along with a copy of the instrument as well as the planned correspondence, to email@example.com:
+If you decide to move forward with your work, please respond via this Qualtrics form OR send your responses to the following questions, along with a copy of the instrument as well as the planned correspondence, to firstname.lastname@example.org:

 - Who is requesting the survey?